andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 ### Five Dimensions

 First, let's start visualizing how things look like in 5 dimensions, now that we know what our slice coset/representative structure looks like.
+Partially to help us gain an intuition for some of what's going on, and also partially to show that intuition at the individual component level can only get so far.

 It's a bit difficult to duplicate the same forward/reverse neighbor demos for 4D as we had for 4D, so here's a different representation.
 Here is a demo of all of